The event streaming platform is currently very much hyped and is considered a solution for all kinds of problems.

 You can also build the consumer in such a way that the memory requirement is limited to the size of the original messages.
 However, this then requires a multi-level consumer with even more logic.
 If you want to know more about this, please contact me personally.

 The safest and simplest procedure is to store the data in an external memory and only process the reference to the externally stored data with Kafka.
 The consumer reads the references to the data and retrieves them from the external memory.
 The external memory must, of course, be fail-safe and fast, since the writing and reading in external memory is the limiting factor in this system.
 Therefore, we recommend that you use cloud storage that is highly available and allows parallel read and write.

 There is still the question of when the data in the external memory should be deleted.
 If only one consumer reads from a partition, the data can be deleted immediately after reading or updating the consumer offset.
 Otherwise, it is advisable to select the same retention time for the data as for the topic where the references are located.

 Changing the default setting of the maximum 1 MB packages only makes sense if the packages are slightly larger - less than 10 MB.
 Performance and load tests must also be used to check whether and how much additional resources (heapspace etc.) are required.

 Segmenting the messages into smaller packages is recommended if you want to get by without additional technologies and are willing to invest in more complex consumers.
 At the same time, one should take into account the nature of the producers.
 If it is very likely that many large messages will be sent at the same time, you may need to switch to a different pattern.

-In all other cases it is recommended to store the data externally and to process only the references to the data with Kafka.
+In all other cases, it is recommended to store the data externally and only process the references to the data with Kafka.